Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Does a mobile terminal also work without Wi-Fi at the market?

-Yes, provided your terminal has an integrated 4G SIM card.
-It then connects to the payment network via the mobile network and does not depend on WLAN.
-Most mobile terminals offered for the Swiss market already have a SIM card integrated.
+Yes, provided that your terminal has an integrated 4G SIM card.
+It then connects to the payment network via the mobile network and does not rely on Wi-Fi.
+Most mobile terminals offered for the Swiss market already have a SIM integrated.

 View detailed response